paulidealiste/DiacriticCriticize/README.md

 ### Explorative randomness
-This effect (*Ravings* in the *Decorations* dropdown) acts as a letter-by-letter substitution engine, but using arbitrary UTF-8 ranges.
-For now, only the [IPA Extensions](https://en.wikipedia.org/wiki/IPA_Extensions) range is enabled (0x0250 - 0x02AF) giving the random phonetic alphabet sign letter-for-letter.
+This effect (*Ravings* in the *Decorations* dropdown) acts as a letter-by-letter substitution engine, but using arbitrary UTF-8 ranges. *Ravings UTF-8 range* dropdown offers the choice of UTF-8 subset for this substitution.
+Shown here are the random signs from the IPA Extensions range (0x0250, 0x02AF).

 ![RavingDecorations](./resources/ravings.png)